 Depending on your personal financial situation, you may have to save for your tubal reversal for a couple of years or more.
 Here are some ideas for using health-related savings accounts to both save for and save on your reversal surgery:

 - Consider finding ways to earn extra cash.
 Turn your talents that people always tell you that you are good at into a service that pays.
 Great at wrapping presents?
 Offer this service to family and friends.
 Like to sew or crochet?
 Make gifts for holidays to sell on Facebook Marketplace.
 There’s no limit here to the ideas you can try to earn money to build your tubal reversal account.

 - Determine the amount that you can pay back in a year’s time so that you can determine how much your savings account must be before you give yourself a loan using your FSA as explained above.
 For example, if you can comfortably pay back $2,500 in a year and you have access to contribute to an FSA, then save up $4,950 using these ideas.
-That will make Dr. Rosenfeld’s $7,450 tubal reversal fee affordable and you can have your surgery early in the year.
+That will make Dr. Rosenfeld’s tubal reversal fee affordable and you can have your surgery sooner.

 Don’t have access to these types of medical savings plans?
 Not to worry.
 Dr. Rosenfeld offers payment plans that suit your budget.
 We have no set payment requirements, you pay when you can.
 The complete fee is due 2 weeks before surgery.
 Just call our office at 713 790 0099, Monday thru Friday from 9am to 5pm Central.
 Note: setting up payment arrangements cannot be made over emails or Facebook messages.
 One of our staff will assist you with setting up payments.
 We also accept CareCredit.
 Read more about tubal reversal financing options.